 To get you ready for surgery, you’ll be given fluids – usually through a vein in your arm – and your vitals will be checked and set up for monitoring.
 Then, to make sure you’re as comfortable as possible during surgery, you’ll receive medications to help you relax and to numb your belly and legs so you won’t be in pain.

-Many women wonder whether they’ll be awake during their C-section, and the answer is usually yes.
+Typically, you’re awake for a C-section.
 General anesthesia, which puts you in a sleep-like state, is usually only used during emergency C-sections.
 So, while you may feel a little sleepy from the pain medications, you should be relaxed and ready to see your beautiful baby as soon as they make their arrival.

 Before the surgery begins, a curtain will be drawn between your upper and lower body.
 This helps keep you calm and relaxed while your surgical team works to deliver your little one.